 Hans Englemann provides a fascinating look, at least what we can see on the surface, at what could be considered somewhat of a musical enigma, given the time, place and volume of output from his hand as opposed to what we can actually find out about him.
 His is not another ragtime story, but a story of survival in the ragtime era when popular music was starting to make inroads into classical studies and composition.
 Virtually any pile of large format sheet music from the 1890s to the 1910s is sure to have some H. Engelmann compositions in there.
 While he was a household name in that regard, particularly among collectors who often encounter his pieces, finding out who he really was is quite a different matter.
 Here is the best information to date that the author has been able to assemble.

-Engelmann was born in Berlin, Germany in 1872, the son of a top German military officer, Lewis Engelmann [his mother's identity was difficult to locate].
-Hans' father eventually became a private secretary under Emperor William I. Virtually all male children went through some type of musical training during this period, which was the time of Johannes Brahms, and the up and coming Richard Strauss.
-The main Western European forms in Germany at that time were the waltz, march, and similar genres that would become the parent of the oft-maligned intermezzo or the reverie.
+Engelmann was born in Berlin, Germany, in 1872, the son of a top German military officer, Lewis Engelmann [his mother's identity was difficult to locate].
+Hans' father eventually became a private secretary under Emperor William I. Virtually all male children went through some type of musical training during this period, which was the era of Johannes Brahms, and the up and coming Richard Strauss.
+The main Western European musical forms in Germany at that time were the waltz, march, schottische, polka, and similar genres, some which would become parents of of the oft-maligned intermezzo or the reverie.
 As a result, Englemann likely had little or no exposure to indigenous American forms such as folk melodies or spirituals.
 He clearly was enamored with music, however, so his father saw to it that he got a proper musical education.

 According to an obituary published in the June 1914 issue of Etude Magazine, the original plan for Hans was that music was to be a sideline so that he could enter the medical profession.
 But the youth had other ideas and rejected that notion.
 His father placed him in a mercantile office to occupy his time and perhaps sway his son's thinking.
 It did nothing but strengthen his resolve to be a professional pianist and composer.
 So it was that Hans immigrated to America on his own in January of 1891, not yet 20, and soon found himself established in Philadelphia, Pennsylvania.

-Hans was married to his Pennsylvania-born wife Marie C. Engelmann in early 1895, and by November their only daughter Frances joined the family.
-In 1896 Morh, his mentor and greatest supporter, died, leaving Hans on his own in many respects.
+Hans was married to his Pennsylvania-born wife Marie Catherine Grier on August 15, 1894, in Philadelphia.
+By November of 1895 their only daughter, Frances, had joined the family.
+In 1896 Mohr, his mentor and greatest supporter, died, leaving Hans on his own in many respects.
 Engelmann had already acquired some reputation as a concert pianist, and had also taken on some students.
 However it wasn't quite enough for survival in a highly competitive area.
 So he started submitting compositions for publication.
-While the first published pieces from his hand show up in 1896, including one composition and one arranged piece for Philadelphia publisher M.D.
+The first published pieces from his hand show up in 1896, including one composition and one arranged piece for Philadelphia publisher M.D.
 Swisher, and his Marine Band March which established him with the house of Theodore Presser.
 There are strong indications that the youth had been composing and cataloging his works for some time, since as early as the following year many of them have Opus numbers attached ranging from the 70s to the 200s.

 One early work, Love Letters, published in 1897 by Joseph Morris, was "affectionately dedicated to my wife" on the cover.
 For the next several years, Englemann would free-lance, most likely from his home, sending in classically-structured works to Philadelphia publishers Eclipse Music (specializing in re-arrangements of older works), Hatch Music, Orpheus Music Company and Joseph Morris.
 Some of these contributions, particularly those for Eclipse, were reworked piano arrangements of operatic numbers.
 By the middle of the decade Hans seems to have settled in with the Presser organization as a staff composer and arranger.
 There are also a couple of advertisements in Philadelphia newspapers and directories indicating that he was working as a piano teacher, which makes sense considering what his future output would be comprised of.

-While a look at his list of compositions seem to make Engelmann a veritable composing machine, in reality less than half of that output is intended for anything other than the parlor, and rarely the concert hall.
+While a look at his list of his known compositions seem to make Engelmann out as a veritable composing machine, in reality less than half of that output was intended for anything other than the parlor, and rarely the concert hall.
 Most of the rest is comprised of a number of first through third grade teaching aids.
-A study of many of these works indicates that the German trained musician in his guise as a teacher was not only trying to present a wide scope of dance forms to young students, but make them sound like their more difficult counterparts, encouraging the youngsters to grow in their desire to improve.
+A study of many of these works indicates that the German-trained musician in his guise as a teacher was not only trying to present a wide scope of dance forms to young students, but make them sound like their more difficult counterparts, encouraging the youngsters to grow in their desire to improve.
 There are several suites that demonstrate dance or classical themes, and some could be played as a sonata of sorts as well.
 Yet he also sometimes made incursions into the fringes of the popular music market, somewhat in the manner of the prolific if average Carrie Jacobs Bond, who did not right popular music per se, but music that enjoyed some popularity.
-Engelmann's best known tune was Melody of Love in 1903, which did not take long to find a wide overseas market as well as an acceptable one in the United States.
+Engelmann's best known tune in this regard was Melody of Love in 1903, which did not take long to find a wide overseas market as well as an acceptable one in the United States.